tenpy/tenpy/doc/intro_model.rst

 The **local Hilbert** space is represented by a :class:`~tenpy.networks.site.Site` (read its doc-string!).
 In particular, the `Site` contains the local :class:`~tenpy.linalg.charges.LegCharge` and hence the meaning of each basis state needs to be defined.
-Beside that, the site contains the local operators, which in some sense just defines the meaning of the local basis.
+Beside that, the site contains the local operators - those give the real meaning to the local basis.
 Having the local operators in the site is very convenient, because it makes them available by name for example when you want to calculate expectation values.
 The most common sites (e.g. for spins, spin-less or spin-full fermions, or bosons) are predefined in the module :mod:`tenpy.networks.site`, but if necessary you can easily extend them